Azel-S/prettier-vscode/README.md

 ### Selectors Same Line

+Supported languages: **CSS**

-A css setting that allows multiple selectors to be on the same line.
+A setting that allows multiple selectors to be on the same line.

 Disabled: